An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Abstract

 \section{Abstract}

-This paper proposes an efficient numerical optimization approach for solving dynamic optimal transport (DOT) problems on general smooth surfaces, computing both the quadratic Wasserstein distance and the associated transportation path.
-Building on the convex DOT model of Benamou and Brenier, we first properly reformulate its dual problem, discretized on a triangular mesh for space together with a staggered grid for time, to a linear second-order cone programming.
-Then the resulting finite-dimensional convex optimization problem is solved via an inexact semi-proximal augmented Lagrangian method with a highly efficient numerical implementation, and the algorithm is guaranteed to converge to a Karush-Kuhn-Tucker solution without imposing any additional assumptions.
-Finally, we implement the proposed methodology as an open-source software package.
-The effectiveness, robustness, and computational efficiency of the software are demonstrated through extensive numerical experiments across diverse datasets, where it consistently outperforms state-of-the-art solvers by several times in speed.
+This paper proposes an efficient numerical optimization framework for solving dynamic optimal transport (DOT) problems on surfaces, computing both the quadratic Wasserstein distance and the associated interpolation.
+Building on the convex DOT model of Benamou-Brenier-Lisini, we first properly reformulate its dual problem, discretized on a triangular mesh in space and a staggered grid in time, into a linear second-order cone programming (SOCP) problem.
+Then the resulting SOCP is solved via an inexact proximal augmented Lagrangian method with a highly efficient numerical implementation, and the algorithm is guaranteed to converge to a Karush-Kuhn-Tucker point without imposing any additional assumptions.
+Finally, we implement the proposed framework as an open-source software package.
+The effectiveness, robustness, and computational efficiency of the software are validated through extensive numerical experiments across diverse datasets, demonstrating that it consistently outperforms state-of-the-art surface DOT solvers by several times in speed, while the commercial solvers {\tt Gurobi} and {\tt MOSEK} either fail to solve the same SOCP reformulation due to out-of-memory or require substantially prolonged computation times.